-During the 30 minute presentation, Professor Cohen commences by suggesting that there is an enormous amount of combat that remains unchanged, but there are four large changes that have occurred which have implications for the future of land power:
+During the 30 minute presentation, Professor Cohen suggests that there is an enormous amount of combat that remains unchanged, but there are four large changes that have occurred which have implications for the future of land power:

 - Pervasiveness of air power in modern land warfare.
 He reminds us that there are no current serving soldiers in militaries who truly appreciate what it is like to function in combat with a contested air space.
 He thinks we need to continuously remind ourselves how good we have it as we have been able to operate on the assumption of air superiority since the Korean War.
 He also asks us to consider whether or not this will continue to be the case.

 - Ground warfare has been transformed by a steady set of injections of technology.
-He clarifies that there have been lots of incremental advances, but their effect is cumulative.
+There have been lots of incremental advances, but their effect is cumulative.
 It is suggested that ground combat is now very much about precision munition, being night-vision enabled, precision navigation, and advanced communication technologies (the majority of which are commercially available) in such volume that we have ended up with qualitative change.

 - The movement of the domain of land warfare away from unpopulated areas has changed.
-He suggests that most ground combat is now going to occur in urban environments and that this is a huge change with large consequences.
+Most ground combat is now going to occur in urban environments which is a huge change with large consequences.

 He lists two dangers for modern western forces:

 - We are in danger from getting away from the basics of what war is about, especially by politicians and the senior military levels.
-He reminds us that armies are fundamentally there to destroy ‘things and people.’
+Armies are fundamentally there to destroy ‘things and people.’
 War remains a contest of wills, and that breaking the will of the ‘other side’ is what it comes down to.
 It’s not just about being smarter than the opposition, it’s about shattering their will and the raw determination it takes to achieve this.

 Watch the video and share your thoughts with us about Professor Cohen’s lecture, and whether or not you agree with the points he raises.